AltspaceVR/AltspaceSDK/README.template.md

 Many APIs are present in the client without loading `altspace.js`, but please still include it, as this may change in the future.

-**The version baked into the altspace.js script you include will determine which version of the entire SDK that the client will provide your app.** This means that if we make any breaking internal changes to things like rendering or cursor events, and you are using an older version of `altspace.js` we will try to return legacy behavior appropriate to your version of `altspace.js`.
+The version baked into the altspace.js script will determine which version of the entire SDK  the client will provide your app.
+This means that if we make any breaking internal changes to things like rendering or cursor events, and you are using an older version of `altspace.js`, we will try to return legacy behavior appropriate to your version of `altspace.js`.
 Versioning will follow [SEMVER](http://semver.org/) as closely as possible.
 Details for each version can be found in the [Release Notes](https://github.com/AltspaceVR/AltspaceSDK/releases).

+**Latest Version: v{{SDK_VERSION}} -- [See Changes](https://github.com/AltspaceVR/AltspaceSDK/releases/tag/v{{SDK_VERSION}})**

 Include the latest version of the SDK in your app with: